lightning/bolts/08-transport.md

        and `sk` is the key to be used by the responder to encrypt messages to the initiator
-     * The final encryption keys to be used for sending and receiving messages for the duration of the session are generated
+     * The final encryption keys to be used for sending and receiving messages for the duration of the session are generated.
   * `rn = 0, sn = 0`
      * The sending and receiving nonces are initialized to zero.